Best Raw Honey Brand since 1986

 In this test, honey is viewed under a microscope.
 If more than 50% of bee pollen belongs to one particular flower that honey is monofloral honey (Ex Jamun Honey).

-4) The AGMARK label, under which Bharat Honey is packed, also signifies its purity and rawness.
-Honey is tested before packing and after it is released in the market.
+4) The AGMARK label, under which Bharat Honey packaging takes place, also signifies its purity and rawness.
+Honey undergoes testing before packing and after this. it releases in the market.

 5) We also offer a reward of Rs.
 10,000 on each bottle if any adulteration is found.
 We are that confident! and this will bond us even more to maintain the purity of our honey.